leahmpring/githubportfolio/README.md

 <a name="top"></a>

 # Welcome!
-Below is a little about me and a sampling of my work.
+This is a little about me and a sampling of my work.
 <hr>

 ## Education